Shelbybosss/Netflix-Clone/README.md

 # Netflix-Clone
-A Clone of the popular streaming platform Netflix
+A Clone of the popular video streaming platform Netflix